-Continuous dialogue and a good working relationship with the Partnering Agencies listed below are essential to the continued success of the BF mission.
-Not only is the client base derived from among these agencies but the clients welfare with respect to employment opportunities for example, can also be influenced by some of these agencies.
+Continuous dialogue and a good working relationship with the Partnering Agencies listed below are essential to the continued success of the Hope for Today Foundation Mission.
+Not only is the client base derived from among these agencies but the client's welfare with respect to employment opportunities for example, can also be influenced by some of these agencies.

 - Caribbean Haven

 - Dept. of Children & Families

 - Dept. of Counseling Services

 - Dept. of Community Rehabilitation (Probation)

 - Dept. of Employment Relations

 - Dept. of Prisons (Parole Board)

 - Drug Rehabilitation Court

 - National Drug Council